Whether you have 24 hours in Singapore or a week, nailing down where to stay in Singapore should be near the top of your

 Recommended hotels in Changi

-As with most areas surrounding major airports around the world, the selection of accommodations around Singapore’s air hub tend to be relatively pricey.
+As with most areas surrounding major airports around the world, the selection of accommodations around Singapore’s air hub tends to be relatively pricey.
 The closer you get to the airport, the more you should expect to pay.

 - YOTELAIR Singapore Changi Airport: Located just half a kilometre from the airport, this hotel offers some of the best value in the area.
 The rooms here are decidedly small but quite comfortable.

 - Park Avenue Changi: Although a little further from Changi than our other recommendations, this mid-range hotel is an excellent choice for business travellers as it’s located in Changi Business Park and 0.5 kilometres from the Singapore Expo.

 - Crowne Plaza Changi Airport: Directly connected to the airport, this 4-star hotel is the top place to stay in Changi for travellers looking for a little dash of luxury during their layover.

 Final recommendations for the best hotels in Singapore

 - Looking for a budget-friendly central choice?
 I’d highly recommend checking out Champion Hotel City.
 It offers clean & modern (if a little small) rooms within a short walk of both Clarke Quay and Chinatown.

 - Craving something truly splurge-worthy?
 The Marina Bay Sands has quickly catapulted to star status to become the city’s most iconic luxury hotel.
 Take in the spectacular views from your room or from the rooftop infinity pool, the world’s largest of its kind, to see what all the fuss is about.